zoekirsh/ruby-enumerables-hashes-and-enumerables-sfo01-seng-ft-111620/README.md

 With this last lesson under your belt, all you need in order to become that "truly comfortable Ruby programmer" is a lot of practice.
-We're going to give a quiz quiz to help you test your understanding and then we're going to give you lots of labs to practice!
+We're going to give a quiz to help you test your understanding and then we're going to give you lots of labs to practice!

 ## Resources